dingyeqiang/learngit/readme.txt

-distributed
-Git is a version control system.
-Git is free software.
-4111212

 Git is a distributed version control system.
-Git is free software.
+Git is free software distributed under the GPL.
+Git has a mutable index called stage.s